How do I know if the property I own or am interested in buying/developing is a brownfield?

 How can the Portland Brownfield Program assist me?

-The Portland Brownfield Program provides technical and financial assistance to private businesses and landowners, nonprofit organizations, and municipalities.
+The Portland Brownfield Program provides technical and financial assistance to private businesses and landowners, prospective purchasers, community members, and nonprofit organizations.
 Financial assistance can include full funding of Phase I ESA, partial funding of Phase II ESA, and low-interest loans for cleanup.
-Even if you are not interested in or eligible for our financial assistance, we are here to answer any questions you have about contamination, assessment, cleanup, the regulatory process (including No Further Action Letters and Prospective Purchaser agreements), growing in urban soils, and any other topics related to brownfields.
+Even if you are not interested in or eligible for our financial assistance, we are here to answer any questions you have about contamination, assessment, cleanup, the regulatory process (including No Further Action Letters and Prospective Purchaser agreements), growing in urban soils, and any other topics related to contaminated land.

 To learn more about the services we can provide for your property, contact the Portland Brownfield Program office at 503-823-7764, or download an Assessment Application here.